ansys/pyansys-dev-guide/README.rst

 * `Material Example <https://github.com/pyansys/example-data>`_

-These tools are intended to be used by developers to generate packages from proto files, create coverage reports, or provide users with tools to report system coverage.
+These tools are intended to be used by developers to generate packages from PROTO files, create coverage reports, and report on system coverage:

 * `pyansys-protos-generator <https://github.com/pyansys/pyansys-protos-generator>`_
 * `example-coverage <https://github.com/pyansys/example-coverage>`_